-- Feel physically sick going into work?
+- Feel physically sick going to work?

 All of these things lead to disengagement in the workplace.
 Yet, many companies are still using old management styles of control and fear.
-As we see the boomer generation starting to retire, and millennials starting to be a larger part of the employee demographic, it is important to recognize the difference between leading vs managing.
+As we see the boomer generation starting to retire and millennials starting to be a larger part of the employee demographic, it is important to recognize the difference between leading vs. managing.

 Are you instilling fear?
 Fear does not motivate.
 Fear does not gain respect or engagement.
 Treat your employees with respect and teach them.
-Successful people reach down the ladder and help others live into their potential.
+Successful people reach down the ladder and help others live to their potential.

 Value and Flexibility

 Today’s workers want to feel valued.
 They want to learn, grow and be a part of something meaningful.
 They want to collaborate, create, have independence, flexible work schedules, and contribute.
 Let’s look at some solutions to go from managing to leading.

 Today’s employees are more educated than ever.
 They are tech-savvy and have ideas and education to back their ideas.
 They want to be involved and have new ideas that can benefit the company that older workers may not be aware of.
 Encourage open dialogue and be open to what they bring to the table.

 Is it possible for your staff to perform their work duties from home?
 Give them the opportunity to do that whenever possible.
 Obviously, they need to be able to prove they are capable of the discipline it takes.
 However, employees today place a very high value on being able to work from home around their family, and with all the technology that is available, it is more doable today than ever.